710N: Plot

-At the outskirts, Fuches (Stephen Root) tells Taylor's sister, Traci (Jolene Van Vugt) and her biker gang that Barry (Bill Hader) was supposed to install a hot tub for Taylor nearby and instructs them to confront Barry about it, giving them his address.
+At the outskirts, Fuches (Stephen Root) tells Taylor's sister, Traci (Jolene Van Vugt), and her biker gang that Barry (Bill Hader) was supposed to install a hot tub for Taylor nearby and instructs them to confront Barry about it, giving them his address.
 Suddenly, one of the gang members pulls out a gun and shoots Fuches in the chest.
 The gang then leaves, leaving Fuches lying on the ground, bleeding.

 Albert (James Hiroyuki Liao) continues investigating with the police, refusing to believe that "The Raven" or Hank (Anthony Carrigan) would be involved in Fernando's murder, deeming that a person with military background was involved, only to realize the profile of the killer matches Barry's description.
 He visits Sharon (Karen David), the widow of Barry's military friend, Chris, to inquire about Barry's whereabouts.
 Albert is surprised when she tells him that Barry is now taking acting classes and she suggests they should meet.
 She calls Barry, telling him she is organizing a charity dinner for veterans and wants him to attend that night, which he accepts to do.

-Despite cancelling her show, BanShe tells Sally (Sarah Goldberg) that they want her to work on another project and she is hesitant to accept the offer.
+Despite cancelling her show, BanShe tells Sally (Sarah Goldberg) that they want her to work on another project, but she is hesitant to accept the offer.

-NoHo Hank (Anthony Carrigan) is depressed on finding out that his operation was raided by the cops and that Cristobal (Michael Irby) was straight and married the whole time and discusses his problems with a local beignet worker named Mitch (Tom Allen).
-Mitch tells Hank to work with him instead, however, Hank makes up his mind to go to Bolivia and rescue Cristobal.
+NoHo Hank (Anthony Carrigan) is depressed on finding out that his operation was raided by the cops and that Cristobal (Michael Irby) was straight and married the whole time.
+He discusses his problems with a local beignet shop worker named Mitch (Tom Allen).
+Mitch tells Hank to work with him instead; however, Hank makes up his mind to go to Bolivia and rescue Cristobal.

 Tom Posorro (Fred Melamed) informs Gene (Henry Winkler) that Bob Jacobson, a powerful producer, wants him to lead his own streaming series, Gene Cousineau MasterClass.
 Gene will accept but only if Annie (Laura San Giacomo) works on the project.
 Annie refuses to work with him, although she is moved when Gene offers to give her all his potential money.
-Back at the outskirts, a man (Sal Lopez) finds Fuches and takes him to his house, where he is tended by his family.
+Back on the outskirts, a man (Sal Lopez) finds Fuches and takes him to his house, where he is tended to by the man's family.
 He is contacted by Jim (Robert Ray Wisdom), father of Janice Moss, who wants to meet with him to discuss new information.
 Enjoying his new life and having fallen in love with the man's daughter Anita, Fuches hangs up.